nyutiz/SelfONTerminal/README.md

 -- can be configured with a .config file

 --- database for password manager, for task manager
+--- connected to the browser with an extension which save password

 ---- Add more customization to the database like for the separator